 Walking and biking might also be an alternative, if distance and weather allow.
 Taking a jog or a bike ride is especially economical for short trips, and if you do it enough, you can trade in that gym membership for a regular run to the grocery store or bank.

 If neither of those are an option, there’s always carpooling.
-Sites like eRideShare and CarpoolWorld can help you find other drivers and passengers with routes similar to yours.
+Sites like CarpoolWorld can help you find other drivers and passengers with routes similar to yours.
 Carpooling can potentially save you hundreds a month in gas costs.

 2. Buy Used